 COVID-19, which was declared by the World Health Organization to be a global pandemic on March 11, 2020, has had numerous adverse effects on the global economy.
 To date, the Company's clinical trials have not been adversely affected by COVID-19, although certain practices the Company has adopted in its offices and facilities in an effort to promote social distancing have resulted in minor delays in the performance of administrative activities outside of the clinical programs.
-We continue to face uncertainty as to the degree and duration of that impact going forward.
+The Company continues to face uncertainty as to the degree and duration of that impact going forward.
 The Company does not know the length of time that the pandemic and related disruptions will continue, the impact of governmental regulations or easement of regulations in response to the strengthening or weakening of the pandemic, or the degree of overall potentially permanent changes in consumer behavior that may be caused by the pandemic.

-The Company believes that its cash and cash equivalents and bank deposits as of June 30, 2021 are sufficient to satisfy the Company's capital needs for at least 12 months from the date that these financial statements are issued.
-See also Note 6 regarding the exchange agreements relating to the 7.5% convertible secured promissory notes due 2021 (the "2021 Notes") signed in August 2021 which are subject to certain closing conditions.
+The Company believes that its cash and cash equivalents and short-term bank deposits as of March 31, 2022 are sufficient to satisfy the Company's capital needs for at least 12 months from the date that these financial statements are issued.
+In addition, under the terms of the Company's outstanding 7.50% Senior Secured Convertible Notes due 2024 (the "2024 Notes"), the Company is required to maintain a minimum cash balance of at least \$7.5 million.